How to build a wood fired pottery kiln books

 By Susan Beecher

-(Promising title, but is it about here art, or about wood fired kilns?)
+Promising title, but is it about here art, or wood-fired kilns?

 The Energy Efficient Potter: